Skip to main content

 Your services have started to hold each other hostage

-A scaleup that started lean — one service, one database, one team — eventually reaches a point where the architecture becomes the bottleneck.
+Most scaleups start with one service, one database, one team.
+That works until it doesn't.
 A new feature in billing needs data from fulfilment.
 Notifications need to know about orders.
 Analytics needs to track everything.

 The instinct is to connect them directly: API calls between services, shared databases, synchronous responses.
 It works at first.
-Then one service goes slow and everything downstream queues behind it.
+Then one service slows down and everything downstream queues behind it.
 An outage in one part of the product takes down the whole thing.
 Teams can't ship independently because their services are tightly wired together.

-The cost is real: engineering velocity drops, on-call escalations increase, and customers experience failures that ripple across unrelated features.
+Engineering velocity drops.
+On-call gets busier.
+Customers see failures across unrelated features.
 The product can't scale because the architecture can't.

 Services that react to events, not to each other